conradakunga/Blog/_posts/2025-06-23-interpolating-c-raw-string-literals.md

 I'll tell you how I became the prince of a town called """"Bel-Air""""
 ```

-Note that "Bel-Air" has 4 quotes.
+Note that "Bel-Air" has four quotes.

 This will refuse to compile.

-The fix for this is that the n**umber of quotes you use to delimit the string should be one more than the number of repetitions** within the string..
+The fix for this is that then **number of quotes you use to delimit the string should be one more than the number of repetitions** within the string..

 In other words, we can do this: